Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Electroencephalogram, computer or magnetic resonance imaging to analyze the functioning of the brain;

-Electromyography to determine skeletal muscle disorders.
+Electromyography to determine skeletal muscle dysfunction.

-Be sure to differentiate chorea from dysmetabolic encephalopathies, classic tics and viral encephalitis.
+Chorea must be differentiated from dysmetabolic encephalopathies, classic tics and viral encephalitis.

 Treatment of chorea in children: